NCSITE Awards For 2014:

 Awarded to a New Member or Affiliate of our North Carolina Section, who has contributed substantially to the advancement of the Section through any of the following responsibilities, and not limited to: Council involvement, committee involvement, special projects, conference planning, meeting participation, presentations at NCSITE sponsored meetings.
 A New Member would have less than five years of professional membership with our Section to qualify, and would represent the future leadership of NCSITE.
 Recipients should exhibit a teamwork approach to their NCSITE responsibilities, excellent leadership and professionalism skills, integrity, a willingness to learn, and an excitement for NCSITE activities and growth potential.

-Congratulations to Sarah Wicklund, EI, of URS for receiving the 2012 NCSITE New Member Award!
+Congratulations to Kellie Reep, PE of Stantec for receiving the 2014 NCSITE New Member Award.

 Past Award Winners